tyallen22/PyHand_Earth/README.md

 - PyQt5
 - psutil 5.7.0

-#### apt-get packages that must be independently installed due to required dependencies:
+#### Apt-get packages that must be independently installed due to required dependencies:

 Although the libraries listed above that provide high-performant optimization all can be pip installed, there are unavoidable dependencies that the user must `apt-get` install in order for these libraries to coexist.
 (Prior approvals have been obtained from J.B.).

-The apt-get install commands that the user must execute from the command line for a proper PyHand-Earth installation are as follows:
+The `apt-get` install commands that the user must execute from the command line for a proper PyHand-Earth installation are as follows:

 ```shell
 $ sudo apt-get install python3-tk